Alcaro/misctoys/zeus.md

 Disasters:
 Notably absent buildings: Timber Mill
 Advice:
+&nbsp; This city is huge.
+You can easily fit every residental district shape you want.
 &nbsp; You'll have an episode goal to build the Garden of Demeter, and some other sanctuaries.
 To take full advantage of their resources, keep some empty space near the meadows.

 Colony: Ianira